ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 description: An example using various advanced options
 name: Example Player
+game:
-game: A Link to the Past
+A Link to the Past 10
+Timespinner: 10
 requires:
   version: 0.2.0
 accessibility: none